 And as I discovered that Tuesday afternoon on 114th and Dodge, hope is often found in the relationships we have secured around us.
 After all, when hope in ourselves begins to diminish (as it will at times), we must look elsewhere.
 In those moments, we look towards those around us for confidence and hope.

-Therefore, surround yourself with people who speak confidence in your life.
+Surround yourself with people who speak confidence in your life.
 Nurture relationships with optimistic people who have overcome trial and hardship.
 Remove people from your direct sphere of influence who discourage you, trample your creativity, or who are so self-absorbed they never help others.
 Instead, seek people who inspire and believe in you.

 In turn, do the same for others.
 See the good.
 Believe in potential.
-Encourage daily.
-And sow hope in the souls of everyone you meet.
+And encourage daily.

 Image: Aah-Yeah